bartongroup/FM_FunPDBe/README.md

 * -h, --help:       Help (this is what you see now)
 * -u, --user:       FunPDBe user name
 * -p, --pwd:        FunPDBe password
-* -m, --mode:       Running mode (get, post, delete, put)
+* -m, --mode:       Running mode (get, post, delete, put, validate)
 * -i, --pdbid:      PDB id of an entry
 * -r, --resource:   Name of a resource
 * -f, --path:       Path to JSON file (.json ending), or files (folder name)